sainathbanuru/smallcase_assign/README.md

 1. Clone or download the project
 2. Run "yarn" inside project directory
-3. Here you can define 3 features in data.js file.
-And webpack will automatically include them as global variables in your code.
-And use those variables to define content in your page.
+3.  we define all the content as variables in data.js file.
+4. And the variables defined in the data.js file can be used in this format "%_variable_%" in our code
-4. You can then run "yarn webpack-dev-server" and you can see the data change on "http://localhost:8080/"
+5. You can then run "yarn webpack-dev-server" and you can see that the variables are replaced with the content defined in data.js file on "http://localhost:8080/"